Hexcrawls in Cairn

 Wilderness Events

-At the end of each travel watch, roll on the Wilderness Events table.
+At the end of each Watch spent traveling, roll on the Wilderness Events table.

 Wilderness Exploration Cycle